-Inner tension is described as different aspects of our personalities being in conflict with each other and possibly acting in dysfunctional ways.
-For example, if you make a mistake, you may say to yourself, “I can’t believe I keep messing up like this!”
-Then you may say to yourself, “Give yourself a break, no one is perfect.”
-We find that in the human condition, there is nothing new under the sun when it comes to our human condition of experiencing inner conflict.
+There is nothing new under the sun when it comes to our human condition of experiencing inner conflict.
 Even in ancient times, we see a demonstration of this inner opposition or polarization when St. Paul in the book of Romans writes about not wanting to do things that he finds himself doing and wanting to do things that he can’t seem to accomplish.
-The Internal Family Systems model (IFS) is a tool that is used to help ease this inner tension which often leads to clarity of mind allowing clients to make confident choices on a path of peace.
+The Internal Family Systems model (IFS) is a tool that is used to help ease this inner tension with results of mental clarity and calmness, allowing clients to make confident choices on a path to peace.

 IFS is a model of psychotherapy that can be used as a tool to bridge the gap between what one knows in their head and what ones feels in their heart.
-Julie will sometimes use IFS as a tool for spiritual direction, helping clients identify what parts or aspects of themselves are blocking their desire to cultivate a deeper relationship with Christ and teaching prayer techniques involving praying for parts (intercessory prayer) and praying from parts (often found in Psalms).
-Helping those parts creates space inside, allowing the Holy Spirit to flow more freely in one’s life.
-Unburdening these parts of our personalities leads to a clearer view of one's Imago Dei (God Image) giving them a vision of health and these aspects of our personalities are able to fulfill their true God-given purpose.
+Julie will sometimes use IFS as a tool for spiritual direction, helping clients identify what parts or aspects of themselves are blocking their desire to cultivate a deeper relationship with Christ.
+She also teaches prayer techniques involving praying for parts (intercessory prayer) and praying from parts (often found in Psalms).
+Helping burdened parts unload creates a spaciousness inside, allowing the Holy Spirit to flow more freely in one’s life.
+Unburdening these parts of our personalities leads to a clearer view of one's Imago Dei (God Image) giving them a vision of health, then these unburdened parts of our personalities are able to fulfill their true God-given purpose.
 For example, instead of one’s self-talk being critical, saying “I can’t believe I keep messing up like this!,” the criticism may be transformed into a gentle corrector, saying “Okay, so we did that again, how can I learn from this and what can I do differently next time?”

 Julie offers Christian IFS (Internal Family Systems) therapy as a certified IFS therapist trained at all three levels.
 Her training is unique in that she had the privilege of attending level 1 & 2 solely with other like-minded Christians which afforded them to wrestle with where the IFS model of therapy does not align with their Judeo-Christian faith world view.
 Julie has been leading groups, workshops, and lectures for churches, therapists, and clergy since 2006, offering back to the community this integrative perspective on psychology and faith.